 A Hancock County slip and fall lawyer may be able to help injured visitors pursue claims for compensation when a property owner breaches its duty to its guests.
 A dedicated personal injury attorney could determine the cause of the slip and fall, gather necessary evidence, and demand sufficient compensation.

 How are Visitors Classified in Slip and Fall Cases?

 The general rule is that a landowner has a legal obligation to protect visitors to their land.
 However, the extent of this protection changes based on the type of visitor.
 Visitors are classified by their intention for being on the premises.

 Any person who enters another’s land without permission or remains after the revocation of permission is a trespasser.
 According to Mississippi law, trespassers can usually only collect compensation if they were the victim of intentional harm.

 Another class of visitor is a licensee.
 These people have permission to enter private property for an express purpose.
 However, much like trespassers, property owners have limited duties to licensees, and must only protect them from willful or wanton harm.

 A person who enters land for a business purpose is an invitee.
 Examples of invitees are guests at a hotel, and customers at a business (such as persons who visit a casino for gaming, dining, or other entertainment).
 A landowner or business operator must protect invitees against all foreseeable harm, otherwise, they could face a premises liability claim.
 A Hancock County attorney could help someone injured by a slip and fall evaluate their rights under Mississippi law, and seek and recover available compensation for losses incurred.

-Appropriate Compensation for Falling Injuries
+What is Appropriate Compensation for Falling Injuries?